OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 * [Node.js](https://nodejs.org/) is required to run the sample.
 The sample has been tested on Node.js version 4.2.1.
 * [CouchDB](https://couchdb.apache.org) version 1.5.1 or greater.
-* The dependencies require Python version 2.7.0 and XCode version 6.3.2 or greater (Mac) or Visual Studio Express 2015 with C++ features installed (Windows).
+* The dependencies require Python version 2.7 and XCode version 6.3 or greater (Mac) or Visual Studio Express 2015 with C++ features installed (Windows).
-* A Microsoft Azure tenant or Google developer account to register your application.
+* App registration in Azure and/or Google services.
 Azure Active Directory (AD) and Google APIs provide identity services that applications use for authentication and authorization.
-You can use an [Azure trial subscription](https://account.windowsazure.com/SignUp) or a [Google account](https://console.developers.google.com/).
+    * You can use an [Azure trial subscription](https://account.windowsazure.com/SignUp) to register your app.
+The sample requires the **Windows Azure Active Directory** > **Sign in and read user profile delegated permission**, which is assigned by default.
+    * You can register your app in [Google Developers Console](https://console.developers.google.com/).
+The sample requires the Google+ API.
 * A [```client ID```](app/Constants.php#L29), and [```secret``](app/Constants.php#L30) values of an application registered in Azure and/or Google.

      > **Note:** <br />
-     During the app registration process, make sure to specify **https://localhost:3000/connect/azure/callback** or **https://localhost:3000/connect/google.callback** as the **redirect URL**.
+     During the app registration process, make sure to specify **https://localhost:3000/connect/azure/callback** or **https://localhost:3000/connect/google/callback** as the **redirect URL**.

 ## Configure the add-in

-See [Create a network shared folder catalog for task pane and content add-ins](https://msdn.microsoft.com/library/office/fp123503.aspx) to install the add-in to your Office desktop applications or [Publish task pane and content add-ins to an add-in catalog on SharePoint](https://msdn.microsoft.com/library/office/fp123517.aspx) if you want to install the add-in to your organization's add-ins.
+See [Create a network shared folder catalog for task pane and content add-ins](https://msdn.microsoft.com/library/office/fp123503.aspx) to install the add-in to your Office desktop applications or [Publish task pane and content add-ins to an add-in catalog on SharePoint](https://msdn.microsoft.com/library/office/fp123517.aspx) if you want to install the add-in to your organization's add-in catalog.

 ## Configure and run the app